Anti-Arthritis Plan Overview

 That’s the bad news.
 Here’s some encouraging news: If you have arthritis you know that analgesics and NSAIDs (non-steroidal anti-inflammatory drugs) are typically a first line of defense against the hallmark symptoms of arthritis: inflammation and the dull, persistent ache of damaged joint tissue.

-Fortunately, medications have gotten better over the past decade.
+Fortunately, arthritis medications have gotten better over the past decade.
 That’s thanks largely to the debut of biologic response modifiers (often called biologics) like Humira (adalimumab) and Enbrel (etanercept), which treat different types of arthritis and work by blocking the chemicals that trigger inflammation.

 Also, new surgical techniques and materials are part of physicians arsenal, like meniscus transplants used in knee arthroscopy to slow the progress of OA, and new materials such as highly cross-linked polyethylene, a long-wearing, flexible polymer used to replace damaged joints.
 This all makes for a much brighter picture for those hoping to ease their arthritis pain and slow the condition’s progress and damage.